tcsenpai/ULWGL-launcher-TCS/README.md

 - PROTONPATH

-  - string pointing to your custom Proton installation (see Prerequisites)
+  - string pointing to your custom Proton or Wine installation (see Prerequisites)
   - defaults to [script_dir]/protons

+- USE_WINE

+  - string being either "True" or "False"
+  - if set to "True", uwine will try to run the program using Wine (using the PROTONPATH as Wine binaries directory)

 - WINEPREFIX